Triippz/marktripoli-site/README.md

 ## 🚀 Deployment

-### Railway Deployment (Automatic from GitHub)
+### Railway Deployment with Docker + Caddy (Recommended)

-This project is configured for easy deployment on Railway:
+This project uses a production-optimized Docker setup with Caddy web server:

 1. **Push to GitHub**: Ensure your code is committed and pushed to GitHub
 2. **Connect Railway**: Go to [railway.app](https://railway.app) and connect your GitHub account